martindu/MyStopwatch-App/README.md

 MyStopwatch-App
 ===============
-It is a Stopwatch made in Swift in iOS8.
-It is ppsecifically designed for iPhone 6 setting as of now
+It is a Stopwatch made in Swift Language (iOS 8).
+It is specifically designed as per iPhone 6 setting as of now